 30 Jun Layla Curtis maps the Thames

-Layla Curtis gained her BA(Hons) in Painting at Edinburgh College of Art then moved to the Chelsea College of Art in London to complete a Masters in Fine Art Sculpture (1999-2000).
-I met Layla in June 2018 at Kings College London where she talked about a collage project that was commissioned by The Cultureship for Thames Festival some five years earlier.
+I met Layla Curtis in June 2018 at Kings College London where she was giving a talk about her work.
+She mentioned a collage project made for the London Thames Festival some five years earlier.
 It is a map of the Thames made with slices cut out from other maps.
 I was intrigued not only by the craft of collage but the artistic process that Layla went through in order to produce this new map.
 After our meeting Layla kindly agreed to answer some questions by email:

 YC: What inspired you to create place-related artwork?
 It seems to have been a long-term preoccupation.

 LC: You’re right it has.
 I’ve been making work relating to place ever since I was a student at Edinburgh College of Art and made my first collaged map ‘United Kingdom’.